Skip to main content

 The graphical area includes:

-• nodes, displaying the central card and all directly or indirectly related cards up to the selected depth, using class-specific custom icons (or a default icon if none is provided)
+• nodes, representing the central card and all directly or indirectly related cards up to the selected depth, using class‑specific custom icons (or the default icon if none is defined)

 • edges, representing relations among nodes

-Each node and edge includes a tooltip with the main information.
+Each node and edge includes a tooltip with primary information.

 Available interactions: